Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Experimental details

 leads to better results under few steps.
-For nonlinear problems and noisy scenarios, we follow the original setting and set $\sigma_\mathbf{y}$ in \eqref{langevin} to $0.02$ instead of $0.05$ for better results, which is consistent with the observations in \cite{daps}. \\ \\ In this paper, we default to sampling evenly spaced timesteps in $[0,T]$.
+For nonlinear problems and noisy scenarios, we follow the original setting and set $\sigma_\mathbf{y}$ in \eqref{langevin} to $0.02$ instead of $0.05$ for better results, which is consistent with the observations in \cite{daps}. \\ \\ \textbf{DCDP.} We use Tweedie's formula approximation in the purification stage.
+The optimizer is SGDM, with the learning rate of 0.01 and momentum of 0.9.
+The number of optimization steps is set to $50$ for Super-Resolution and $25$ for all other tasks. \\ \\ \textbf{LGD.} The particle number $n$ is fixed as $50$ in all experiments.
+The step-size $\zeta$ is set to $0.5$ for deblurring, $1.0$ for inpainting, $5.0$ for super-resolution, and $0.1$ for compressive sensing. \\ \\ \textbf{MPGD.} The step-size $\zeta$ is set to $0.5$ for deblurring, $1.0$ for inpainting, $5.0$ for super-resolution, and $0.5$ for compressive sensing. \\ \\ \textbf{FPS.} The DDIM hyperparameter $c$ is fixed as $\sqrt{c}=0.85$ for all tasks. \\ \\ \textbf{SGS-EDM.} We use $1$-step DDIM (i.e., Tweedie's formula) in the prior step. \\ \\ \textbf{Latent-DPS.} The step-size is set as $\zeta_{t_i}=\overline\alpha_{t_i}\cdot \zeta$, with $\zeta=0.01$ for deblurring, $\zeta=0.5$ for inpainting and super-resolution, and $\zeta=0.005$ for compressive sensing. \\ \\ \textbf{PSLD.} We fix $\gamma_{t_i}=0.1\eta_{t_i}$, and set $\eta_{t_i}$ as $8.0$ for deblurring, $10.0$ for inpainting, $25.0$ for super-resolution, and $9.0$ for compressive sensing. \\ \\ \textbf{STSL.} We fix $\gamma=0.02$ and set the number of Monte Carlo samples to $n=1$. $\eta_{t_i}$ is chosen as $0.01$ for deblurring, $0.02$ for inpainting, $0.1$ for super-resolution, and $0.015$ for compressive sensing. \\ \\ \textbf{CMInversion.} We fix the correction steps $K=5$.
+The step-size $\zeta$ is set to $0.3$ for deblurring, $1.0$ for inpainting, $3.0$ for super-resolution, and $0.095$ for compressive sensing. \\ \\ In this paper, we default to sampling evenly spaced timesteps in $[0,T]$.
 For all algorithms, we initialize from standard Gaussian noise.
 Specifically for RED-diff, this is equivalent to using the random initialization method proposed in \cite{projdiff}, which provides better stability.
 Starting from intermediate steps like the original setting of \cite{pigdm} does not affect the applicability of our method, as discussed in Appendix~\ref{appendix_related_work}.